 Outdoor learning is very important to us at St George's because we all know and recognise the importance and power of 'learning through doing'.
-And using the amazing and wonderful outdoor facilities on our doorstep here in the beautiful Isle of Purbeck provides us with a unique opportunity to allow children to "live learning; love learning'' beyond the classroom.
+Using the amazing and wonderful outdoor facilities on our doorstep, here in the beautiful Isle of Purbeck, provides us with a unique opportunity to allow children to "live learning; love learning'' beyond the classroom.

 Recent studies have highlighted some of the many benefits of outdoor learning for young children: